bartelsjoshuac/SAPG/CodeAnalysis.md

 *What challenges did you expect before starting the code review?*

-No members of the team and fluent in straight C programming, although most are familair with C.  However the tools do not require in depth familiaty with the landuage as they find common flaws in common syntax.
+No members of the team and fluent in straight C programming, although most are  familiar with C.  However the tools do not require in depth familiaty with the landuage as they find common flaws in common syntax.

 *How did your code review strategy attempt to address the anticipated challenges?*